 If you use DNS Made Easy as your primary DNS provider, you can have the added benefit of pairing Failover with our Global Traffic Director (GTD).
 With this combination, you get the advantage of added redundancy while also being able to serve traffic based on the language and location of your end users.
 This provides several performance perks as well, such as faster speeds and better SEO, as you’ll have the ability to optimize your traffic

-If the potential cost of a single downtime event isn’t enough to convince you that DNS Failover is essential, how about brand reputation and loss of customers?
+If the potential cost of a single downtime event isn’t enough to convince you that DNS Failover and load balancing is essential, how about brand reputation and loss of customers?